disclaimer

 • Both parties must consent to the marriage.

 Oklahoma recognizes common-law marriages from other states.
-However, recognition of such marriage depends on specific requirements for the marriage by the originating state.
+However, recognition of such a marriage depends on the specific marriage requirements of the originating state.
 For Oklahoma to recognize a common-law marriage from other states, it must meet the following criteria:

-• Validity in the originating state: The marriage must be legal and valid in the origin state
+• Validity in the originating state: The marriage must be legal and valid in the originating state

 • It must meet the common-law marriage criteria in Oklahoma